cwl23cwl/write-on-app/DEVLOG.md

 **Latest Commit**: `49e17e3` — passive wheel on control strip; non-passive viewport wheel for zoom-intent; scaler transform-origin top-left

 #### Summary
-Stabilized the Excalidraw integration and the workspace viewport.
+Stabilized the legacy canvas integration and the workspace viewport.
 Fixed runtime errors, unified readiness signaling, enforced a single interactive host, corrected DOM structure, centered the page via the viewport, made zoom/scroll behavior consistent and pointer-centered, and ensured crisp canvas rendering by applying DPI only to backing store.
 Also hid vendor UI overlays, preserved zero values with nullish coalescing, added real-bounds clamping with gutters, and introduced viewport readiness gating.

 ---

 #### ✅ Stability and Error Handling
-- Fixed `ReferenceError: container is not defined` in `ExcalidrawAdapterMinimal` (use `containerRef.current`; guard `MutationObserver`).
+- Fixed `ReferenceError: container is not defined` in `legacy canvasAdapterMinimal` (use `containerRef.current`; guard `MutationObserver`).
-- Added an error boundary around the adapter in `ExcalidrawIsland` with a safe fallback UI.
+- Added an error boundary around the adapter in `legacy canvasIsland` with a safe fallback UI.
 - Ensured consistent cleanup and made the adapter fill the island container.

 #### 🔄 Unified Readiness and Single Host
 - Replaced multiple events with a single `'island-ready'` event carrying `{ api, element }`.
-- Adapter gates readiness on the real Excalidraw API; guarded for React StrictEffects double-init.
+- Adapter gates readiness on the real legacy canvas API; guarded for React StrictEffects double-init.
 - Prevented multi-mount spam: `CanvasMount` mounts once and cleans up; enforce only one interactive host (`#excal-host`) at a time.

 #### 🧱 DOM Structure and Layout